-Directed by Dr. Leonard Brown & Dr. Emmett Price of NU’s Departments of African American Studies and Music, the Educational Outreach Program has impacted over 10,000 students in Boston and Cambridge elementary and secondary schools.
+Directed by Dr. Leonard Brown, emeritus professor of African American Studies & Music, Northeastern University and JCMC co-founder, the John Coltrane Memorial Concert Educational Outreach Program has impacted over 10,000 students in Boston and Cambridge elementary and secondary schools.

 Some Student Comments after experiencing the JCMC